|Nutrition Facts (per serving)|

 2 ounces lemon juice

 1/2 ounce lime juice

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the Jägermeister, lemon juice, grenadine, and lime juice.
+In a cocktail shaker, pour the Jägermeister, lemon juice, grenadine, and lime juice.
+Fill with ice.

 - Fresh citrus juices are going to improve this cocktail greatly.
 You can actually make it very easy by squeezing one whole lemon and one whole lime directly into the shaker.
 Both fruits tend to yield the perfect amount of juice the recipe calls for.